SSO

 • tenantKey: set the value to TENANT_KEY, found in OpenReplay dashboard under ‘Preferences’ > ‘Account’ (this attribute must not be added if you’re using our Cloud Dedicated plan)

-• role: optional, ignore if defined in the previous step, the user’s role in OpenReplay, should match role name already defined in OpenReplay (default = member)
+• groups: optional, ignore if defined in the previous step, the user’s role & admin-privilege in OpenReplay, should match role name already defined in OpenReplay (default = member without admin-privilege)

 1. At this stage, you can move to the ‘User Groups’ tab, and select the group of users that will have access to OpenReplay, or you can do it later